wwu-pi/md2-framework/docs/development/010_introduction-dev.md

-# Introduction to Developer Handbook
+# Introduction to Developer's Handbook

 This section is intended to provide MD² developers with detailed information necessary to further develop the framework.
 In its current version, this handbook contains information about the